Back to Blog

 3. Know about exposures of individuals before they come or have they been in an area where there is transmission ongoing in the community?
 Have they been exposed to cases on the outside prior to coming in?

-The best way to isolate somebody who is sick is to have them in a negative pressure room.
-If you don’t have a negative pressure room, or there’s no negative pressure bed space available, the next best is a closed room.
-If there's a trap on the door, keep it closed rather than open.
-You want to keep air inside and not coming out infecting others.
+The best way to isolate someone who is sick is to place them in a negative pressure room.
+If a negative pressure room or bed space is unavailable, the next best option is a closed room.
+If there is a trap on the door, keep it closed rather than open.
+This helps contain the air inside and prevents it from infecting others.

 Who should be transported out?
 Inmates who are unstable.
-Inmates who are going to fare worse with this disease are those who are older, and those inmates who have underlying medical conditions such as diabetes, high blood pressure, and heart disease.
-Inmates with underlying medical conditions and people who are older can go downhill fast.
+Inmates who are likely to fare worse with this disease include those who are older and those with underlying medical conditions such as diabetes, high blood pressure, and heart disease.
+Inmates with underlying medical conditions and older individuals can deteriorate rapidly.

-If community resources are not tapped out, rescue can be called.
-EMT could be called if those resources are not available.
-The safest way to have somebody be transported is to make sure that the people who are doing the transporting have both distance and barriers.
+If community resources are not exhausted, a rescue can be called.
+An EMT should be contacted if those resources are unavailable.
+The safest way to transport someone is to ensure that the individuals conducting the transport have both distance and barriers in place.

-The people who are doing the transporting should have a mask and ideally it would be an N95 mask that would prevent particles, prevent droplets from coming in.
-But even a surgical mask would be better than nothing.
-Also, the inmate who is ill should be wearing a surgical mask.
-If the windows are down, it's going to be safer than if the windows are up.
-So consider making sure there's air circulation in that vehicle.
-We want to keep people spaced as far apart as possible in order to keep our population healthy.
+The transporters should wear masks, ideally N95 masks, which can prevent particles and droplets from entering.
+However, even a surgical mask would be better than nothing.
+Additionally, the ill inmate should wear a surgical mask.
+If the windows are down, it will be safer than if they are up, so consider ensuring adequate air circulation in the vehicle.
+We want to keep individuals spaced as far apart as possible to maintain the health of our population.